-- EN is indicated if patients with malnutrition are not responding to oral nutrition support - NJ should be used in patients with pain, delayed gastric emptying, persistent nausea or vomiting and gastric outlet syndrome ESPEN 2020 - Semi- elemental formulas with MCT can be used if standard formulas are not tolerated ESPEN 2020

-Note in SHSCT semi-elemental feeds generally used first line
+• EN is indicated if patients with malnutrition are not responding to oral nutrition support

+- NJ should be used in patients with pain, delayed gastric emptying, persistent nausea or vomiting and gastric outlet syndrome ٠ ESPEN 2020 Semi- elemental formulas with MCT can be used if standard formulas are not tolerated .
+ESPEN 2020 If no improvement with MCT formulae, PERT should be introduced alongside ٠ Ferrie 2011 Where needed, enteral feeds should be peptide and medium-chain triglyceride-based (grade 2C; 100% agreement) • Phillips 2021 Patients with PEI receiving enteral feeds usually tolerate semi-elemental (peptide) preparations.
+However, where ٠ malabsorption symptoms persist, enzymes can be flushed via the feeding tube every 2 hours or added to the feed itself (93% agreement) - \ Note in SHSCT semi-elemental feeds generally used first line\
-If no improvement with MCT formulae, PERT should be introduced alongside

-Ferrie 2011